Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [v1.16.0] - 2024-04-23

+The official docker image has been changed so if you use it in production have a peak first.

+The stresstest command is now a lot more useful: it is handy for even more lazily creating a lot of fake incidents in the database where you don't care about he contents.
+Just remember to turn off sending of notifications first!
+You can turn it of or on for specific profiles with a new cli command:
+`toggle_profile_activation`.
+It is now also easier to toggle, activate and deactivate profiles in the admin.
+Have a look.

+`django-debug-toolbar` has been added as a dev dependency but it is not in use in the included dev settings yet.

 ## [1.15.0] - 2024-04-10

 This release finishes the process started in 1.14.3.
 Make sure to run